30 good nonfiction books about espionage

 Operation Shakespeare: The True Story of an Elite International Sting, by John Shiffman—How the Department of Homeland Security went abroad to capture an Iranian arms dealer

 You might also be interested in my post, My 20 favorite espionage novels.
-You may also enjoy 5 top nonfiction books about World War II (plus many runners-up).
+You may also enjoy 5 top nonfiction books about World War II and 10 top WWII books about espionage.